 Yes, you can.
-If you go up to Tokyo Skytree without a guide, you don't have to pay the admission fee of the guide.
+If you go up to Tokyo Skytree without a guide, you don't have to pay the admission fee for the guide.
 The guide will wait for you at the exit of Tokyo Skytree.

 Hi Horoshi SAN.... you made our day and did more then a guide ??.
 Thank you so much for the time and your guidance and explanation on our tour and not forgetting the insight you gave us on managing the train, food, tour in Tokyo for the next 4 days.
 We had a marvellous time and we have safely reach Kyoto as per your guidance from Odawara.
 I want to welcome your wife and you to our country please contact me to be your guide.?
 Back home I will definitely recommend to family and friends on you good hospitality and tour.
 Once again Arigato tosai masu

 Thank you very much for your review, Vasanthi-san.
 We had a tour to Hakone.
 It was unfortunate we were not able to see Mt.
 Fuji because it was covered by clouds although the weather was fine.
 But I am relieved to know that you enjoyed the tour.
 At Owakudani we bought black eggs.
 We didn't have time eat them there, but I hope you enjoyed eating them in Shinkansen or Kyoto.
 I am sure your life has been extended!
 We parted at Odawara Station.
 I am also relieved to know you arrived in Kyoto safely.
 I hope you will enjoy the rest of your stay in Japan, and look forward to seeing you again in Japan or Malaysia!
 Hiroshi

 Hiroshi-san is sincerly an excellent guide-a lot of knowlige,pleasent,helpful in any situation and helpd us to enjoy 3 wonderful days.